ericmann/dynamic-cdn/readme.txt

 Dynamic solution for rewriting image asset URLs to a hosted content delivery network (CDN) with optional domain sharding for concurrent downloads.

+This plugin is based heavily on the CDN dropin from Mark Jaquith's WP_Stack (https://github.com/markjaquith/WP-Stack).

 == Installation ==

 = Manual Installation =